User Guide

 Examples:

-returns roles with company that include keywords “google” and “meta”company google
+company google metareturns roles with company that include keywords “google” and “meta”company googlereturns roles with company that include the “google” keyword

 Image examples omitted as they’re similar to the name command